Health Canada Compliance

 Canadian regulations specify requirements for product labeling and labels are routinely reviewed as part of premarketing authorization submission. mdi Consultants will review your labeling materials such as product labels, package labels, user manuals, direction inserts to assure the labeling is in conformance with Canadian regulations.
 We will issue a written label review that if needed, will specify the label changes to bring the labeling in compliance.
 In reviewing your labeling, we look for ways to effectively present and maximize your product marketing claim while preserving the label accuracy and consistency with the indications for use.

-In accordance with Health Canada regulations, all manufacturers of class II, III and IV medical devices must be in compliance with ISO 13485 quality system.
-The licensing of medical devices is not possible without a manufacturer first obtaining a quality system certificate as evidence of compliance to the quality system requirements.
-Health Canada only recognizes certificates that are issued by a third party auditing organizations called Canadian Medical Device Conformity Assessment System (CMDCAS).
+In accordance with Health Canada regulations, all manufacturers of class II, III and IV medical devices must be in compliance with MDSAP (Medical Device Single Audit Program) system.
+The licensing of medical devices is not possible without a manufacturer first obtaining a MDSAP certification as evidence of compliance to the quality system requirements.
+Health Canada only recognizes certificates that are issued by a third party auditing organizations called Certified Bodies.

-mdi Consultants can help your organization achieve compliance to the required quality system.
-In addition, we will help with the selection of a CMDCAS notified body acceptable for Health Canada licensing purposes and be present during the certification audit.
+mdi Consultants can help your organization meet the requirements of the MDSAP program.
+In addition, we will help with the selection of a Certified Body acceptable for Health Canada licensing purposes and be present during the MDSAP certification audit.
 Visit our ISO Compliance page for more information.